Azure/azure-functions-signalrservice-extension/README.md

 ### Current limitations

-- Only supports broadcasting at this time, cannot invoke methods on a subset of connections, users, or groups
 - Functions cannot be triggered by client invocation of server methods (clients need to call an HTTP endpoint or post messages to a Event Grid, etc, to trigger a function)

 ## Prerequisites